-I have dental anxiety but am interested in Hybrid Prosthesis.
+I have dental anxiety, but am interested in a Hybrid Prosthesis.
 Can you help me?

 Yes.
 Along with our location winning the Lincoln’s Choice Award for dental office three years in a row, we’re great at working with patients with dental anxiety.
 We train our team members at each location to keep you calm, comfortable, and relaxed for every procedure.

-If you have concerns, questions, or just want to talk through Hybrid Prosthesis, give us a call.
+If you have concerns, questions, or just want to talk through the specifics of a Hybrid Prosthesis, give us a call.
 We’re glad to help you in any way that we can!

 Make easy, affordable payments for your procedure with dental payment plans we offer.